bioboot/bggn213_S18/lectures.md

 # Class material

 <a name="1"></a>
-## 1: Welcome to Bioinformatics and introduction to Bioinformatics databases and key online resources
+## 1: Welcome to Bioinformatics and introduction to key online resources

 **Topics**:
 Course introduction, Leaning goals & expectations, Biology is an information science, History of Bioinformatics, Types of data, Application areas and introduction to upcoming course segments, Student 30-second introductions, Introduction to NCBI & EBI resources for the molecular domain of bioinformatics, Hands-on session using NCBI-BLAST, Entrez, GENE, UniProt, Muscle and PDB bioinformatics tools and databases.